-I think you’re going to love these New York-style sourdough bagels.
-They are so good.
+I think you’re going to love this New York-style sourdough bagel recipe.
+The bagels are so good.
 Delicious and thick with that iconic chewy crust.
 They are easy to make and naturally leavened with sourdough starter.

 Read on for New York-Style Sourdough Bagels step by step instructions and video.

-I fell in love with these New York-Style sourdough bagels from the first time I made them.
+I fell in love with these sourdough bagels from the first time I made them.
 They’re so flavourful and I was so happy with how they turned out!

 It means it’s easy to knead it by hand, but it needs a thorough working!
 A good 10 minutes of gluten development.

 Then it’s proofed overnight and rolled, boiled and baked in the morning.
 I’ll go through my timings and process and show videos along the way.

 I make a seperate levain for these bagels, one that I feed at 1:1:1 and expect it to double within 4 hours at a room temperature of around 21 °C.

 I use it once it has doubled or tripled but before it passes the peak and collapses.

 My starter is always getting refreshed so it has low acid content.

 This is crucial to all my sourdough bread recipes as an acidic starter can break down the proteins in the gluten.
 You can avoid creating an acidic starter by refreshing it often, using it before it passes its peak and keeping the seed starter amount small.
 Read more about that here.